-I already mentioned it: Google has always been interested in running as many sites as possible with SSL certificates as part of its "HTTPS everywhere" offensive.
-This is probably also the reason why Chrome is an official sponsor of Let's Encrypt.
+As mentioned before, Google has always been interested in running as many sites as possible with SSL certificates as part of its "HTTPS everywhere" offensive.
+It's likely the reason why Chrome is an official sponsor of Let's Encrypt in the first place.
 The search engine giant was also significantly involved in the development of HTTP/2.

-Because the predecessor protocol, SPDYwas initially developed by Google as an experiment to explore technical possibilities with which the almost antique HTTP/1 could be improved.
-That was in 2009.
+The predecessor protocol, SPDY was initially developed by Google as an experiment to explore technical possibilities in improving the almost antique HTTP/1.
+That was back in 2009.
 In 2015, the findings from the experimental SPDY project were then incorporated into the standardized HTTP/2 protocol.

 HTTP/2 has been equipped with a wealth of new functions that enable data to be transferred many times faster:

-- Multiplexing: With this feature, multiple different data streams can be loaded over one connection between the web server and the client (i.e. the browser of your site visitors).
+- Multiplexing: With this feature, multiple different data streams can be loaded over one connection between the web server and the client (i.e. your site visitor's browser).
 With HTTP/1, a separate connection must be opened for each data stream.
 And opening these connections takes time.

-- Header Compression: Every HTTP request that a client makes to a web server contains meta-information so that the site can be built properly.
+- Header compression: Every HTTP request that a client makes to a web server contains meta-information so the site can be built properly.
 This meta-information has grown in size over the years.
 HTTP/2 compresses this information and thus saves data volume.

-- Server Push: Sometimes called cache push.
-The principle behind this feature is very simple: The vast majority of requests to site are very similar.
-If your web server recognizes the typical call pattern, for example for your homepage, then the server sends all the information it needs to build the site to the browser without being asked.
-This way the browser has to send much less HTTP requests to the server.
+- Server push: Sometimes called cache push.
+The principle behind this feature is really simple.
+The vast majority of requests to sites are very similar.
+If your web server recognizes the typical call pattern, e.g. for your homepage, then the server sends all the information it needs to build the page to the browser without being asked.
+This way the browser has to send far fewer HTTP requests to the server.
 This makes the page load faster.

-So, that all sounds quite nice in theory.
+That all sounds quite nice in theory, right?
 But what does it mean in practice?
-The test page HTTPS vs. HTTP shows impressively how big the difference between the two protocol generations is.
+The test page HTTPS vs. HTTP shows just how striking the difference between the two protocol generations is.

 Of course, what's most interesting is how these new features will affect the load time of your sites in the real world.
-To find out if your site is running on an HTTP/2-enabled server, you can simply ask your host (or find out yourself using this simple trick).
-Provided of course WordPress is running on HTTPS.
+To find out if your site is running on an HTTP/2-enabled server, you can simply ask your host – or find out directly using a simple trick.
+Obviously, this is provided WordPress is running under HTTPS too.

 The acid test: HTTPS is 45 percent faster WordPress in tests

-Now let's get down to the nitty gritty: What kind of performance boost can you realistically expect from a conversion of an WordPress site to HTTPS?
-Because a finished site will not show the just measured 914 percent.
-Therefore we tested the whole thing with our homepage.
-I.e. we have tested raidboxes.de once with and once without HTTPS.
+Now let's get down to the nitty gritty.
+What kind of performance boost can you realistically expect after converting your WordPress site to HTTPS?
+A finished site will not show the 914 percent we measured above.
+So we tested the whole thing with our homepage – with and without HTTPS.

-The test shows: A copy of our homepage becomes 45 percent faster with HTTPS in one fell swoop.
-Our detailed test with seven consecutive tests from German servers shows similar results.
+The test shows that the clone of our homepage with HTTPS is 45 percent faster in one fell swoop.
+Our detailed test with seven consecutive tests show similar results.

-And because HTTPS brings that convenient performance boost to your WordPress -WordPress projects, it's even more important that you know if your host uses HTTP/2.
-Of course, you can just ask support, but there is also a way to tell at a glance if yours, or any other site you are testing, benefits from HTTP/2.
+Because HTTPS brings such a decent performance boost to your WordPress projects, it's even more important to know whether your host uses HTTP/2.
+Of course, you could always ask support.
+But there's also a way to tell at a glance if your – or any other site – is benefitting from HTTP/2.

-For this you only need one thing: A waterfall diagram of your site.
-You create this by measuring the load time with the tools Webpagetest, Pingdom or GTmetrix.
+You only need one thing for this: a waterfall diagram of your site.
+You can create one by measuring the load time with the tools Webpagetest, Pingdom or GTmetrix.
 Simply enter the URL to be tested and run the test.
-For this trick, by the way, it does not matter from where and with what specifications the test is performed.
+By the way, for this trick it doesn't matter from where and with what specifications the test is performed.

 In the finished waterfall diagram, you now only need to pay attention to whether individual requests are loaded simultaneously or exclusively chronologically.
-If they are loaded simultaneously, your site uses HTTP/2.
+If they're loaded simultaneously, it means the site uses HTTP/2.

-If you have HTTPS enabled on your WordPress -WordPress -projects and the requests are not loading in parallel, you should urgently contact your host 😉
+If you have HTTPS enabled on your WordPress project and the requests are not loading in parallel, you should contact your hosting provider urgently 😉

 Conclusion: HTTPS as a chance for your WordPress projects

-This means in principle that every HTTP-site with contact form or comment function, is branded by Google.
-Fortunately, it has never been as easy as it is today to convert your own WordPress sites to HTTPS: SSL certificates are mostly free and one-click installations save a bunch of work in setting them up and allow even less tech-savvy webmasters to make the switch.
-And our test shows: Even with a less optimized sites WordPress can benefit extremely from HTTPS and simply loads significantly faster.
+In principle, this means that every HTTP page with a contact form or comment function gets branded by Google.
+Fortunately, it's never been easier to convert your own WordPress sites to HTTPS.
+SSL certificates are mostly free and one-click installations save a lot of working setting them up.
+All in all, it allows even less tech-savvy webmasters to make the switch.
+Our test proves even sites that haven't been especially optimized can still benefit hugely from HTTPS – and they simply load a great deal faster.